takahser/nem-library-docs/docs/documentation/overview.md

 Depending on the environment that you want to use, you should call the bootstrap method, with `MAIN_NET` or `TEST_NET`.

-Because the application should have a unique environment, call two times `NEMLibrary.bootstrap(_)` will throw an `Error`.
+Because the application should have a unique environment, calling `NEMLibrary.bootstrap(_)` multiple times will throw an `Error`.
-In case that you need to change between environments in runtime, call `NEMLibrary.reset()` first.
+In case you need to change between environments in runtime, call `NEMLibrary.reset()` first.

 # Configure endpoints